lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-uiquery.rst

     Figure 2: Spatial constraints for a cone search centered on Right Ascension 62 degrees, Declination -37 degrees, and with a radius of 10 arcminutes.

-**4.** Set the ``Object`` table columns to be returned using the schema interface (D in Figure 1).
+**4. Select columns to return.**
-Select all of the columns listed below.
+In the schema interface (D in Figure 1), select all of the columns listed below.
-Use the table search functionality, such as ``like '%_cModelFlux'`` as shown in Figure 3, to find the column names.
+Use the table search functionality, such as ``like '%_cModelFlux'`` as shown in Figure 3, to find the columns.

 * ``coord_ra``
 * ``coord_dec``